-Sketch is becoming more and more popular amongst designers and developers as their web and UI design tool of choice.
+Sketch is becoming more and more popular among designers and developers as their web and UI design tool of choice.
 What some may not know is that there is a diverse and powerful community of people working to extend the functionality and features of Sketch by building custom plugins.
-In this article, I will run down some of my favourites.
+In this article, we will share some of the best Sketch plugins around.

 01. Magic Mirror